Taiwan tightens curbs after surge in domestic COVID-19 cases

 “Only by doing this can infections be dealt with and controlled,” he told reporters.

-Taipei Mayor Ko Wen-je urged people to stay home as much as possible, adding that schools should teach online.
+Taipei Mayor Ko Wen-je urged people to stay home as much as possible, adding that schools teaching should move online.

 “During this time, if you have nothing on, then stay at home and don’t go out, and if you do, wear a mask to reduce infection from droplets,” said Ko, a doctor by training.

+Amid pictures on social media showed people flocking to supermarkets to stock up on toilet paper and instant noodles, the economy ministry took to Facebook to assure people that supplies were ample and there was no need to hoard.

-The rising community infections unnerved the stock market this week, but at the same news conference, Premier Su Tseng-chang reiterated that the island’s economic fundamentals remain good.
+The rising community infections unnerved the stock market this week, though the government says the island’s economic fundamentals remain good.

 Deputy Finance Minister Frank Juan told Reuters authorities would watch market reaction on Monday, adding that he did not rule out calling a meeting of the National Stabilisation Fund, which the government can use to smooth large fluctuations.